digitalearthafrica/config/terria/README.md

 # DE Africa Terria catalogue

-The Terria catalogue is a list of all datasets available to users on the Digital Earth Africa Map https://maps.digitalearth.africa/.
+The Terria catalogue is a list of all datasets available to users on the Digital Earth Africa Map https://maps.digitalearth.africa/ when they select "Explore map data".
 It is built from the `africa-prod.json` file.

 ## `africa-prod.json`

 The Terria catalogue is generated as a `wms-group` based on the structure of `../services/ows_refactored/prod_af_ows_root_cfg.py`.
 Any product added to that root config file and released in a tagged version (i.e. in live production) will be visible to users of the Map portal.

-The Map portal will use the layer `title` and `abstract` as defined in the individual layer configs.
+The catalogue will use the layer `title` and `abstract` as defined in the individual layer configs.
+Therefore, any changes to layer titles or text need to be made in their respective layer config file (generally found in subfolders of `../services/ows_refactored/`).

 ## Exclude layers